psu-epl/psu-epl.github.com/doc/equip/printer/UM3/Ulti3SOP.md

 ## Poor build plate adhesion

-Poor build plate adhesion is the **#1 root cause of ultimaker failure**.
+Poor build plate adhesion is the **#1 root cause of Ultimaker failure**.
 It leads to a blob of material dragging with the print head, which if left uncaught will eventually block the print core.
 If the print core is left blocked for too long, material will flow backwards up the print core, past the heat sink.
 Once plastic gets in there, you are hosed.
 It is a real pain to unclog the core.
-Clogged cores lead to hate, hate leads to anger, and anger leads to a dead ultimaker.
+Clogged cores lead to hate, hate leads to anger, and anger leads to a dead Ultimaker.
 Improperly unclogging a core in this condition is *very likely* how our print cores get destroyed most of the time.
 They are super fragile.

 ## How to prevent this